jessecrossen/Gedit-MultiCursor/README.md

 Usage
 =====

 You can add a cursor by selecting some text and using the **Control-d** shortcut.
 All instances of that text will be highlighted, and the next one will get a cursor around it.
 Use **Control-u** to remove the last cursor you added.
 Start typing, move the cursor, or delete to modify the text at all the current cursors.

+Use Control-Up and Control-Down to select text in above and below the current selection.
+This allows you to quickly select text in columns, like tabular data or repetitive lines of code.

 You can also add cursors anywhere by clicking while holding down the **Control** key.

-Use **Escape** or click anywhere to go back to one cursor.
-If you have different text selected with multiple cursors, you can use cut/copy/paste and each cursor will maintain its own clipboard, which can be used along with cursor movement commands to do some fairly complex refactoring jobs.
+If you have different text selected with multiple cursors, you can use cut/copy/paste and each cursor will maintain its own clipboard, which can be used along with cursor movement commands (like Control-Left, Control-Right, Home, End, and so on) to do some fairly complex refactoring jobs.

+Use **Escape** or click anywhere to return to just the normal cursor.

 Shortcomings
 ============

 * As mentioned above, there's not an easy way to configure the plugin.
 * All matching is case sensitive right now.
 I'm working on that plus an even cooler feature relating to casing conventions.
 Stay tuned.
-* Column selection mode isn't supported yet.
 * The extra cursors don't blink like the main one.
 Maybe it's a feature?